 How to get to the West of Ireland:

-Plane: You can actually fly into the West of Ireland directly via Knock airport in Co.
+Plane: You can fly directly into the West of Ireland via Knock Airport in Co.
 Mayo.
-You may also choose to fly to Shannon Airport in Co.
-Clare or Dublin Airport depending on your location and preferences.
+You may also fly to Shannon Airport in Co.
+Clare or Dublin Airport, depending on your location and preferences.

-While you will also be arriving closer to your desired destination, both Knock and Shannon airport are not as busy as Dublin so you can avoid large crowds and traffic.
+While you will also arrive closer to your desired destination, Knock and Shannon airports are not as busy as Dublin so that you can avoid large crowds and traffic.

-Bus / Train: If travelling from another part of Ireland you may wish to use public transport.
-This is especially useful when staying in a town or city as the majority of trains go from Dublin to towns such as Galway, Westport, Roscommon and Athlone.
+Bus / Train: If you are travelling from another part of Ireland, you may wish to use public transport.
+This is especially useful when staying in a town or city, as most trains go from Dublin to Galway, Westport, Roscommon, and Athlone.
 They will also stop at smaller towns along the way.

-Ferry: If you are arriving from Europe or the UK, you may wish to bring your car with you to Ireland via ferry.
-You can enjoy the trip over from countries such as Great Britain, the Netherlands and France and then travel to the west of Ireland in the comfort of your own car.
+Ferry: If you are arriving from Europe or the UK, you may wish to bring your car to Ireland via ferry.
+You can enjoy the trip from countries such as Great Britain, the Netherlands and France and then travel to the west of Ireland in the comfort of your car.

 Getting around the West of Ireland:

-Public Transport: You can choose to use public transport to get to your location but when travelling around the west of Ireland we would recommend hiring a car or bringing your own vehicle if you are used to driving on Irish roads.
+Public Transport: You can choose to use public transport to get to your location, but when travelling around the west of Ireland, we recommend hiring a car or bringing your vehicle if you are used to driving on Irish roads.

-It is possible to use buses or train services but make sure to check timetables online for routes and plan your journeys in advance.
+Using buses or train services is possible, but check timetables online for routes and plan your journeys.

-If travelling from another part of Ireland you may wish to use public transport to reach the West.
-This is especially useful when staying in a town or city as the majority of Trains go from Dublin to towns such as Galway, Westport, Roscommon and Athlone, stopping at smaller towns along the way
+If travelling from another part of Ireland, you may wish to use public transport to reach the West.
+This is especially useful when staying in a town or city as most Trains go from Dublin to towns such as Galway, Westport, Roscommon and Athlone, stopping at smaller towns along the way.

-You can get a train directly from Dublin city to Westport or Castlebar which is useful.
+You can get a train directly from Dublin City to Westport or Castlebar, which is helpful.

 Car: The fastest way to get from one point to another in Ireland is by car, motorways connect major cities and towns so you can avoid small roads when travelling from larger towns.

-While we do recommend driving for the freedom it will offer you, some people may not like to drive on Irish roads to small villages, beaches and other attractions as they may be very narrow to the point that two cars cannot pass by each other.
-If you are not comfortable driving there is plenty of public transport, all of which you can view and book in advance.
+While we recommend driving for the freedom it offers, some people may not like driving on Irish roads to small villages, beaches, and other attractions as they may be very narrow to the point that two cars cannot pass each other.
+If you are uncomfortable driving, there is plenty of public transport, all of which you can view and book in advance.

-Its important to drive slowly, you may find that speed limit signs are misleading so it safer to drive at a steady pace.
-Travelling around the West of Ireland may be daunting but you’ll find solace knowing that everything is relatively close to each other.
+It’s important to drive slowly.
+Speed limit signs may be misleading, so driving at a steady pace is safer.
+Travelling around the West of Ireland may be daunting, but you’ll find solace knowing that everything is relatively close to each other.

 Where to stay in the West of Ireland:

-There are no shortage of accommodation types in the West of Ireland, from five star hotels to cheap and cheerful hostels.
-While you may to choose to stay in a hotel because of the conveniences such as swimming pools, gyms, bars, restaurants, activities and live music, you may also want to save more money or create interesting experiences.
+There is no shortage of accommodation types in the West of Ireland, from five-star hotels to cheap and cheerful hostels.
+While you may choose to stay in a hotel because of its conveniences, such as swimming pools, gyms, bars, restaurants, activities, and live music, you may also want to save more money or create interesting experiences.

-Below we have listed other accommodation options you may find useful.
+Below we have listed other accommodation options you may find helpful.

 Bed and Breakfast (BnB):

-BnB’s in Ireland offer a more personal experience for accommodation as you are usually staying in the owner’s house.
-While this isn’t always the case, it has been the owner themselves that have cooked the majority of breakfasts I’ve had in an Irish BnB, which usually consists of the traditional Irish fry, (which should be an item on your Irish food bucketlist!).
+B&Bs in Ireland offer a more personal accommodation experience as you usually stay in the owner’s house.
+While this isn’t always the case, the owners have cooked most of my breakfasts in an Irish B&B, which usually consists of the traditional Irish fry (which should be an item on your Irish food bucket list!).

-Usually the owner lives in the BnB or close by and has a great knowledge of the area, such as what to do and see and the best times to visit nearby attractions.
-You can learn about the local area from them and all that it has to offer.
-If you choose to stay in a BnB in a Gaeltacht area, you’ll experience Irish culture and language at its best without even leaving your lodgings!
+Usually, the owner lives in the BnB or is close by and has an excellent knowledge of the area, such as what to do and see and the best times to visit nearby attractions.
+You can learn about the local area from them and all it offers.
+If you stay in a BnB in a Gaeltacht area, you’ll experience Irish culture and language at its best without leaving your lodgings!

 So if you want to experience our famous hospitality, a BnB in the West of Ireland is a good choice.